Vereine-Einzeigentum/boardgame-proto/grave-approachal/OBSCUR-SPEC.md

 a start condition
 an end condition
 a position per traveler
+event cards
+mask cards
-event cards — move forward x, move back x, items affecting other players [F9]
+other players [F9]
 ```

-Turn: roll, advance, resolve event, check end.
+Turn: roll or hold, advance exactly as rolled, resolve tile event, resolve board (if any modules) event, check end.
 Repeat.
 The road is a state, not a rendered board [F2].
 All seats bot-fillable [F1].

 **[M] Layer 0 is a complete, self-playing game.** It is boring; that is correct.
 Every layer above must justify itself against it and must be removable back down to it.